-Life Science Standards Crosscutting Concepts & Background Information for Educators Obtain, evaluate, and communicate information about patterns between the offspring of plants, and the offspring of animals (including humans); construct an explanation of how genetic information is passed from one generation to the next.
-Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change4 Background Information: Many characteristics of organisms are inherited from their parents.
+Life Science Standards Crosscutting Concepts & Background Information for Educators 5.L3U1.9 Obtain, evaluate, and communicate information about patterns between the offspring of plants, and the offspring of animals (including humans); construct an explanation of how genetic information is passed from one generation to the next.
+Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Many characteristics of organisms are inherited from their parents.
 Other characteristics result from individuals' interactions with the environment, which can range from diet to learning.
-Many characteristics involve both inheritance and environment.
-4(p.
-158) The environment also affects the traits that an organism develops-differences in where they grow or in the food they consume may cause organisms that are related to end up looking or behaving differently.
-4(p.
-158) When the environment changes in ways that affect a place's physical characteristics, temperature, or availability of resources, some organisms survive and reproduce, others move to new locations, yet others move into the transformed environment, and some die.
-4 (p.
-155) Offspring acquire a mix of traits from their biological parents.
-Different organisms vary in how they look and the project of the projec Construct an explanation based on evidence that the changes in an environment can affect the development of the traits in a population of organisms. and function because they have different inherited information.
+Many characteristics involve both inheritance and environment. (p.
+158) The environment also affects the traits that an organism develops-differences in where they grow or in the food they consume may cause organisms that are related to end up looking or behaving differently. (p.
+160) Offspring acquire a mix of traits from their biological parents.
+Different organisms vary in how they look and function because they have different inherited information.
 In each kind of organism there is variation in the traits themselves, and different kinds of organisms may have different versions of the trait.
-The environment also affects the traits that an organism develops-differences in where they grow or in the food they consume may cause organisms that are related to end up looking or behaving differently.
+The environment also affects the traits that an organism generalism may have differences in where they grow or in the food they consume may cause organisms that are related to end up looking or behaving different versions.
+In each kind of organism there is variation in the traits themselves, and different kinds of organisms may have different versions of the trait.
+The environment also affects the traits that an organism develops-differences in where they grow or in the food they consume may cause 5.L3U1.10 Construct an explanation based on evidence that the changes in an environment can affect the development of the traits in a population of organisms. organisms that are related to end up looking or behaving differently.
 4 (p.
 160)

 5.L4U3.11 Crosscutting Concepts & Background Information for Educators Obtain, evaluate, and communicate evidence about how natural and human-caused changes to habitats or climate can impact populations.
-Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Changes in an organism's habitat are sometimes beneficial to it and sometimes harmful.
-For any particular environment, some kinds of organisms survive well, some survive less well, and some cannot survive at all. $^{4}$ (p. $^{165}$ ) Scientists have identified and classified many plants and animals.
+Crosscutting Concepts: Patterns , Cause and Effect, Scale, Proportion and Quantity ; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Changes in an organism's habitat are sometimes beneficial to it and sometimes harmful.
+For any particular environment, some kinds of organisms survive well, some survive less well, and some cannot survive at all. (p.
+165) Scientists have identified and classified many plants and animals.
 Populations of organisms live in a variety of habitats and change in those habitats affects the organisms living there.
-Humans, like all other organisms, obtain living and nonliving resources from their environments. $^{4}$ (p. $^{165}$ ) 5.L4U3.12 Crosscutting Concepts & Background Information for Educators Construct an argument based on evidence that inherited characteristics can be affected by behavior and/or environmental conditions.
-Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Sometimes the differences in characteristics between individuals of the same species provide advantages in surviving, finding mates, and reproducing.
-Many characteristics of organisms are inherited from their parents.
-Other characteristics result from individuals' interactions with the environment, which can range from diet to learning.
-Many characteristics involve both inheritance and environment. $4 (p.
-158)$
+Humans, like all other organisms, obtain living and nonliving resources from their environments. (p.
+167) 5.L4U3.12 Crosscutting Concepts & Background Information for Educators Construct an argument based on evidence that inherited characteristics can be affected by behavior and/or environmental conditions.
+Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity ; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Sometimes the differences in characteristics between individuals of the same species provide advantages in surviving, finding mates , and reproducing . $4$ (p.
+164) Many characteristics of organisms are inherited from their parents.
+Other characteristics result from individuals' interactions with the environment , which can range from diet to learning.
+Many characteristics involve both inheritance and environment. $4$ (p.
+158)